Luwites/CS571-Midterm-Practice/README.md

 ## Requirements:
-1. When users send a `GET` request to `/cars` you should do the following:
-  * Read all the available cars and send a JSON response with the car specification details (brand, type, year, status and rate per day).
-2. When users submit their reservation details (name, driving license), you will receive their data through a `POST` request to `/cars/:id/reserve`.
+1. When a `PATCH` request is sent to `/cars/:id/reserve/:reservation_id`, users will send their total number of rental days and end-mileage value.
 Perform the following:
-  * Get the last mileage on the car from the last rental record and use it as start_mileage.
-  * Insert a new reservation record with all (name, driving license, start_mileage and a new generated reservation_id).
-Calling `ObjectId()` will generate a new ID.
-  * Upon success, send them their confirmation id as JSON
-`{success:1, reservation_id: ObjectId(093884520389387456398475639)} `
-3. When users send their total number of rental days and end mileage value in a `PATCH` request to `/cars/:id/reserve/:reservation_id`.
-Perform the following:
   * Update the rental record with the received data along with the total rent.
-  * Upon success: send the user the following JSON response:
-`{success:1, total_rent: 225}`
+  * Upon success: send the user the following JSON response: `{success:1, total_rent: 225}`
-4. When users send a DELETE request to `/cars/:id/reserve/:reservation_id`  you should do the following:
+2. When users send a DELETE request to `/cars/:id/reserve/:reservation_id`  you should do the following:
   * Remove the rental record from the DB.

 **Note:**